ElvinLit/AlgoNavigators/README.md

 ### Features

 1. **All-Inclusive Experience**: Simplify your travel plans with an all-encompassing platform.
-Whether you're looking for the perfect flight, a cozy hotel, or the most renowned restaurants in town, our chat bot has you covered.
+Whether you're looking for the perfect flight, a cozy hotel, entertaining activities, or the most renowned restaurants in town, our chat bot has you covered.
 2. **Intuitive Design**: Built using advanced technologies like HTML/CSS, Bootstrap, and JavaScript, our platform offers a sleek and modern design, ensuring even those without technical knowledge find it a breeze to use.
 3. **Smart Recommendations**: Powered by the GPT-3.5 API and LangChain, our chat bot doesn't just respond; it suggests.
 Not sure where to dine?
-Ask the bot.
+Ask the AlgoNavigator.
 Clueless about the local attractions?
-Let our bot be your guide.
+Let AlgoNavigator be your guide.
 4. **Seamless Backend Operations**: Under the hood, Flask, Selenium, and BeautifulSoup work in unison to provide real-time data, while SQLite and SQLAlchemy ensure smooth database interactions.
 5. **User-Centric Approach**: At the core of our product lies a robust Learning Language Model (LLM) that enhances user interaction, making your queries feel more like a conversation with a seasoned traveler.